Galarzaa90/tibiawiki-sql/README.md

 This script is not intended to be running constantly, it is meant to be run once, generate a sqlite database and use it externally.

+If you integrate this into your project or use the generated data, make sure to credit [TibiaWiki](https://tibia.fandom.com) and its contributors.

 [![Build Status](https://travis-ci.org/Galarzaa90/tibiawiki-sql.svg?branch=master)](https://travis-ci.org/Galarzaa90/tibiawiki-sql)
 [![GitHub (pre-)release](https://img.shields.io/github/release/Galarzaa90/tibiawiki-sql/all.svg)](https://github.com/Galarzaa90/tibiawiki-sql/releases)